highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

 * High Fidelity Interface's `request` JavaScript module
 * A simple PHP form on a website

-1. Use Interface's "INVENTORY" app to obtain an "Authorization ID" and "Secret" value pair associated with a 10-HFC Pre-Authorized Money transfer.
+1. Use Interface's "INVENTORY" app to obtain an "Authorization ID" and "Coupon ID" value pair associated with a 10-HFC Pre-Authorized Money transfer.
     1. Open Interface.
     2. In your HUD or tablet, open the "INVENTORY" app.
     3. Click the "Authorized Script" button.